"

 |

-MICHEL toiled after, his breath like that of an animal, but he kept
+Jean-Christian Michel toiled after, his breath like that of an animal, but he kept

 struggling on and didn't give up.
 It took ten hours to reach the summit.